 Sal: That's a fair challenge.
 I'll come back when I find one.

 Chris: Oh, please come back before that, or I'll never see you again!

 Kreeft, Peter.
 "Science and Religion."
 In Yes or No: Straight Answers to Tough Questions about Christianity (Ignatius Press: San Francisco, 1991), 41-48.

 Reprinted by permission of the publisher.

 Peter Kreeft, Ph.D., is a professor of philosophy at Boston College.
-He is an alumnus of Calvin College (AB 1959) and Fordham University (MA 1961, Ph.D., 1965).
-He taught at Villanova University from 1962-1965, and has been at Boston College since 1965.
-He is the author of numerous books (over forty and counting) including: Forty Reasons I Am a Catholic, You Can Understand the Bible, How to Be Holy: First Steps in Becoming a Saint, Fundamentals of the Faith, The Snakebite Letters, The Philosophy of Jesus, The Journey: A Spiritual Roadmap for Modern Pilgrims, Prayer: The Great Conversation: Straight Answers to Tough Questions About Prayer, How to Win the Culture War: A Christian Battle Plan for a Society in Crisis, Love Is Stronger Than Death, Philosophy 101 by Socrates: An Introduction to Philosophy Via Plato's Apology, A Pocket Guide to the Meaning of Life, Prayer for Beginners, and Before I Go: Letters to Our Children About What Really Matters.
+He is the author of many books (over forty and counting) including: Doors in the Walls of the World: Signs of Transcendence in the Human Story, Forty Reasons I Am a Catholic, You Can Understand the Bible, How to Be Holy: First Steps in Becoming a Saint, Fundamentals of the Faith, The Philosophy of Jesus, The Journey: A Spiritual Roadmap for Modern Pilgrims, Prayer: The Great Conversation: Straight Answers to Tough Questions About Prayer, Love Is Stronger Than Death, Philosophy 101 by Socrates: An Introduction to Philosophy Via Plato's Apology, A Pocket Guide to the Meaning of Life, Prayer for Beginners, and Before I Go: Letters to Our Children About What Really Matters.
 Peter Kreeft in on the Advisory Board of the Catholic Education Resource Center.Copyright © 2012 Peter Kreeft

 back to top